sebfisch/java-data/content/docs/features/records.md

 ### Task 1: add null check for optionals

-Provide an explicit constructor for `Optional.Present` that rejects passed `null` values by throwing an `IllegalArgumentException`.
+Provide an explicit constructor for `Optional.Present` that rejects passed `null` values by throwing an exception.
 Add an additional test to `OptionalTests` that checks that the null check works as intended.